-Part A: Review of journal articles (10%)
+Part A: Review of journal articles (5%)

-Due Date: Weeks 4 & 6
+Due Date: Week 4

-Task: Each student will be required to review two (2) journal articles and submit a 500 word review of each in weeks 4 and 6, respectively.
-The review will summarise and critically evaluate the particular journal article provided by the lecturer.
-Each journal article will be relevant to the essay topic and as such will provide formative feedback in preparation for completing the essay.
+Task: Each student will be required to review two (2) journal articles and submit a 500 word review in week 4.
+The review will summarise and critically evaluate the particular journal articles provided by the lecturer.
+The journal articles will be relevant to the presentation and essay topics and as such will provide preparation for completing the presentation and essay.
 This assessment item is designed to provide students with feedback on their learning.

-Part B: Essay (30%) Due date: week 11
+Part B: Essay (30%)

+Due Date: Week 11

-Task: Students will be required to write a 2,500-word essay discussing theories relating to cultural competence.
-Students will be expected to integrate reference to readings provided as part of the course including those reviewed as part A, as well as a wide range of other journal articles which they have sourced.
-These materials will be integrated to present a sustained argument which appropriately responds to the essay question.
-Standard APA referencing will be required and students will be required to access and utilise resources outside those provided as part of the course.
-A critical approach to the readings will be expected.
-This essay will be due in week 11 and there will be opportunities to submit drafts for feedback in the weeks prior to when the essay is due.
+Task: Students will be required to write a 2,000-word essay discussing theories relating to cultural competence.
+Students will be expected to integrate reference to readings provided as part of the course including those reviewed in part A, as well as a wide range of other journal articles that students have sourced independently.
+These materials will be integrated to present a sustained argument, which appropriately responds to the essay question.
+Standard APA referencing is required.
+A critical approach to the readings is expected.
+This essay is due in week 11.

-Submission: A requirement for submission of this assessment is that it must be uploaded to Turnitin for checking of originality against sources (including web/database/other student's assignments) by the due date of submission.
+Submission: The essay must be uploaded to Turnitin for checking of originality against sources (including web/database/other students' assignments) and grading by the due date of submission.
 Failing to submit to Turnitin will result in students receiving a Did Not Submit (DNS) mark for their assignment.
-The lecturer will discuss how Turnitin will be specifically used in your course.
+The lecturer will discuss how Turnitin is used in class prior to the submission date.
 Turnitin Student User Guides are also available from the Griffith College portal.